jviotti/jsonbinpack-poc/docs/encoder/string.markdown

 as a Base-128 64-bit Little Endian variable-length unsigned integer followed by the UTF-8 encoding of the input value.

-Optionally, if input string has already been encoded to the buffer using UTF-8, the encoding may consist of the byte constant `0x00` followed by the byte-length of the string minus `minimum` plus 1 as a Base-128 64-bit Little Endian variable-length unsigned integer, followed by the current offset minus the offset to the start of the UTF-8 string value in the buffer encoded as a
+Optionally, if the input string has already been encoded to the buffer using UTF-8, the encoding may consist of the byte constant `0x00` followed by the byte-length of the string minus `minimum` plus 1 as a Base-128 64-bit Little Endian variable-length unsigned integer, followed by the current offset minus the offset to the start of the UTF-8 string value in the buffer encoded as a